 EMERGENCY workers in Wales are reminding the public to treat them with respect in the face of a continued rise in assaults.

-Ahead of the Christmas party season, emergency workers are appealing to the public to treat them with respect.
+Ahead of the extended Bank Holiday weekend, when assaults will typically spike, emergency workers are appealing to the public to treat them with respect.

-“There were 77 verbal attacks alone on our ambulance control room staff in the first six months of the year.
+“There were 80 verbal attacks alone on our ambulance control room staff in the second half of last year.

 “We know it’s distressing when you’re waiting for help, but abusing our call handlers is not the answer – if anything, it could potentially delay help.

 “On the road meanwhile, crews might have no choice but to leave a scene if their safety is compromised, and that’s not helpful for anyone, especially the patient.

 “The debt of gratitude we owe to our emergency workers has never been greater, so please treat them with respect.”

 In the six-month reporting period, almost half of emergency worker assaults took place in South East Wales; Cardiff, Rhondda Cynon Taf and Bridgend were the most prolific local authority areas.

 For 2021 as a whole, Denbighshire in North Wales had the highest rate of emergency worker assaults at 1.24 per 1,000 population.

 Offenders aged 26-35 account for the highest portion of offending (21.9 per cent), and alcohol intoxication continues to apply to a third of incidents.